Fashion & Technology (FASN) | Wilson School of Design

 FASN 2216 3 credits

-Students will examine historical fashion in the context of the 20th and 21st centuries.
-They will analyze contemporary history through the interrelatedness of social, economic, political, technological, and cultural events and their effects on dress and the apparel industry.
-Students will integrate the study of historical dress and cyclical consumer trend analysis to formulate apparel and textiles fashion forecasting presentations specific to target markets.
+Students will analyze contemporary history through the interrelatedness of social, economic, political, technological, environmental and cultural events and their effects on dress and the apparel industry.
+Students will interpret and integrate cyclical consumer trend analysis to formulate apparel and textiles forecasting presentations suitable to a broad cross-section of end-users.
+This course is equivalent with FMRK 2115.
+Students may earn credit for only one of these courses.

 Level: UG